 The Issuer is a holding company.
 Its material asset is its shareholding of 94.8% of the shares in GrandCity.
-The Issuer will on-lend the proceeds from the sale of the Further Series E Bonds under an intercompany loan, as it has on-lent the proceeds from the sale of the Original Series E Bonds.
+The Issuer will on-lend the proceeds from the sale of the Series E Bonds under an intercompany loan.
 The Issuer intends to service and repay the Series E Bonds out of the payments it receives under the intercompany loans from its subsidiary GrandCity.
 Other than the receivables under the intercompany loans and any other proceeds loans made in connection with other financing transactions, the Issuer depends on distribution of dividends by GrandCity.
-The Issuer's ability to service and repay the Series E Bonds therefore depends on the ability of GrandCity to service in full all intercompany loans.
+The Issuer's ability to service and repay the Series E Bonds therefore depends on the ability of

+GrandCity to service in full all intercompany loans.
 In meeting its payment obligations under the Series E Bonds, the Issuer is wholly dependent on the profitability and cash flow of GrandCity and the Group's other subsidiaries.
 GrandCity's cash flow and its ability to meet its cash requirements is dependent upon the profitability and cash flow of the Group's subsidiaries and payments by such subsidiaries in the form of loans, dividends, fees, rental payments, or otherwise.